arawa/workspace/README.md

 ### Define which users will be General Managers

-Add the users in charge of creating Workspaces to the GeneralManager group
+Add the users in charge of creating Workspaces to the GeneralManager group.

 ## Development and Build